CipherofSages/CipherOfSages/README.md

 - 🤔 I’m looking for help with python language translation models
 - 💬 Ask me about the projects I am currently working on and perhaps you can contribute to them.
 - 📫 How to reach me: E-mail -> CipherofSages@gmail.com
-- ⚡ Fun fact: I like Torah and Cats.
+- ⚡ Fun fact: I like Torah and Cats
---